Groupon shares drop as IPO lock-up ends

-SAN FRANCISCO, June 1 Groupon Inc (GRPN.O) slumped on Friday as an initial public offering lock-up on stock sales by insiders of the world's largest daily deal company ended.
+SAN FRANCISCO Groupon Inc (GRPN.O) slumped on Friday as an initial public offering lock-up on stock sales by insiders of the world's largest daily deal company ended.

 At one point the stock dropped more than 10 percent, triggering a circuit breaker that paused trading briefly and limited short sales.